panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 }
 ```

 [Open the demo](https://codesandbox.io/s/react-usestate-async-broken-uzzvg).
-Click *Increase async* quickly a few times.
-The counter updates only to `1`, instead of reflecting the actual number of clicks.
+Click *Increase async* quickly a few times. `count` doesn't reflect the actual number of clicks, some clicks are "eaten".

-`delay()` is a stale closure that uses an outdated `count` variable captured during the initial render.
+`delay()` is a stale closure that captures an outdated `count` variable from the initial render (when it was initialized with `0`).

 To fix the problem, let's use a functional way to update `count` state: